HayderAminLab/DENOISING/README.md

 ## **5. 📄 Citation & Associated Publication**

-We kindly ask you to cite our paper if you use our code in your research.
+We kindly ask you to **📌 cite** our paper if you use our code in your research.

 **📘 Publication:**
 Hu X, Emery BA, Khanzada S, Amin H. (2024).